 Zantac has been found to have unacceptable amounts of N-nitrosodimethylamine (NDMA).
 NDMA is a possible cancer-causing chemical.
 A link to NDMA also triggered the recall of several blood pressure medications in 2018 and 2019.

 H2 blockers work by blocking the chemical that signals to the stomach to produce stomach acid.
 In many cases, this class of drugs is fairly interchangeable and doctors recommend using other H2 medications such as cimetidine or famotidine.
+Thousands are filing Zantac cancer lawsuits to hold manufacturers accountable.

 The danger of PPIs